stackblitz/docs/docs/guides/codeflow/parts/persistance.md

+🚨 Please **remember to commit and push** your changes before closing the page.

 During the beta, Codeflow IDE doesn't offer change persistence between the sessions.
-Please **remember to commit and push** your changes before closing the page.
 This feature is included in our product roadmap.